HOW WE DO WHAT WE DO

 Our approach allows us to question and challenge tax policy, regulatory environment and the conduct of tax expenditure.
 The sections below provide more detail about these three elements within our methodology.

-- Increased rates and tariffs: This is normally fine when attempting to keep pace with inflation or reassessments and realignment of tax brackets to increase or reduce tax pressure in specific sectors or segments of society.
-This practice can become contentious and problematic when the annual increases over time amount to an excessive charge, which begins to drive negative behaviour and a backlash or other action by society to circumvent the excessive charges.
-A good example of this has been the ongoing and excessive increase of vehicle license charges, specifically to the trucking industry, as well as the fuel levy, which has increased by over 140% over the past decade.
+- Increasing rates and tariffs to keep pace with inflation or realignment of tax brackets to alter tax pressure in specific sectors or segments of society.
+Such practice becomes contentious and problematic as consecutive annual increases result in excessive rates, leading to public resistance.
+An example of this is ongoing and excessive increases in vehicle license fees – particularly in the trucking industry – and the fuel levy which has increased by over 140% over the past decade.

-- Introduction of New Taxes and Tax Policies: This happens when government generates new and additional revenue streams to provide additional revenue to Treasury’s “tax pot”.
-This is done to either change society’s behaviour (eg: the Carbon Emissions Tax on New Vehicle Sales) or to simply increase the taxes on society in specific areas.
+- Introduction of new taxes and fiscal policies to either change society’s behaviour (eg: Emissions Tax on new vehicles, sugar tax, carbon tax) or to increase taxes on society in specific areas.

-It is important that when introducing new or managing an existing tax, it is important to ensure the regulatory environment is both efficient and is effectively applied.
-Government (at various levels) will suffer from a crisis of legitimacy if they introduce taxes which they are unable to enforce, collect or manage.
+When introducing new or managing an existing tax, it is important to ensure the regulatory environment is both efficient and effectively applied.
+Government (at various levels) will suffer a crisis of legitimacy when introducing taxes which are unenforceable, uncollectible or unmanageable.

-Examples of such irrelevant taxes are traffic fines (which have essentially become a tax/revenue at local government level), TV licenses, e-tolls and others.
+Examples of such irrelevant taxes are traffic fines (which have become a tax/revenue at local government level), TV licenses, e-tolls and others.

 STEP 1.
 RESEARCH AND INVESTIGATE

 STEP 2.
 ENGAGING THE POWERS

-The engagement process provides an opportunity for those implicated in the issue, to respond, explain, rationalise and/or rectify the situation.
+Engagement provides an opportunity for those implicated to respond, explain, rationalise or rectify.